thosgood/this-weeks-finds/markdown/201-250/week246.md

 > If we end up with a coherent and consistent unified theory of the
 > universe, involving extremely complicated mathematics, do we believe
-> that this represents \"reality\"?
+> that this represents "reality"?
 Do we believe that the laws of
 > nature are laid down using the elaborate algebraic machinery that is
 > now emerging in string theory?
-Or is it possible that nature\'s laws
+Or is it possible that nature's laws
 > are much deeper, simple yet subtle, and that the mathematical
 > description we use is simply the best we can do with the tools we
 > have?
 In other words, perhaps we have not yet found the right language
 > or framework to see the ultimate simplicity of nature.

-Most people who read these words and try to find this \"right framework\" will fail.
+Most people who read these words and try to find this "right framework" will fail.
 But, we can hope that someday a few succeed.

-For the fascinating tale of Schrödinger\'s \"unitary field theory\", see this nice book:
+For the fascinating tale of Schrödinger's "unitary field theory", see this nice book:

 3\) Walter Moore, Schrödinger: His Life and Thought, Cambridge U. Press,